Elession/pwn-challenges/Challenges/PIEfect/solution/README.md

 0x7fe321bc6643
 ```

+We can see that it is an address that we manually leaked off the stack.

+However, there are a lot of addresses on the stack, and we want to find one that is useful to us.

-This is only 1 address off the stack, but it is not enough.
-Let's build a script to show more values.
+Let's build a script to do just that.

 ```py
 from pwn import *